rafadc/rhythmic/README.md

 Rythmic requires SDL installed.

-To install on MacOSX you must run "brew install sdl sdl_mixer"
+To install on MacOSX you must run

+    brew install sdl sdl_mixer

 Also, some versions of readline are blocking so if you experience sounds not being played you must add the following line to $HOME/.irb: